-An applicant must select Interstate (operating inside or outside the State of Nevada) or Intrastate (operating within the borders of Nevada).
+An applicant must select interstate (operating inside or outside the state of Nevada) or intrastate (operating only within the borders of Nevada).

-An applicant must also determine if he or she is Non-Excepted where a medical examination is required, or Excepted where a medical examination is not required.
+An applicant must determine if he or she is nonexcepted (medical examination is required) or excepted (medical examination is not required).